 Have you ever wanted to

 bring your dog to brunch or let your pup tag along when grabbing a drink with a friend?
-Chances are, you'll be able to find a spot that's totally pup-friendly near you.
-Bring Fido lets you search for dog-friendly restaurants by city, category, and even type of cuisine, so that you can be sure that taking your dog to dinner is totally OK.
+Chances are that you'll be able to find a spot that's totally dog-friendly near you.
+Bring Fido lets you search for dog-friendly restaurants by city, category, and even type of cuisine, so that you can be sure that taking your dog to dinner won’t be an issue.
 11 Shake Shack

 When you think of Shake Shack, you might not automatically think of your dog, but maybe you should.
 Although the company doesn't let non-service pets inside the restaurants, eating with them in outdoor areas is allowed.
 "We can't

 allow dogs inside the Shack, but they're more than welcome on any of our Shack patios," the company's official Twitter account stated.
 Plus, they already have your pup covered with a dedicated Woof Menu just for pups, so your dog is sure to leave with a full belly.
 12 A Vineyard

 Going to a wine tasting is usually a pretty fancy event, but that doesn't necessarily mean that your adorable pup can't join you for the occasion.
 While they obviously can't enjoy the wine, they